fmay/temp/.guides/sections.md

 What we did here was to analyze what is going on and break it down as follows.

 1. To get all 3 birds to sit on the branch, we note that they all have the same Y coordinate.
-1. So, let's figure out the position of the first bird and get it in the right place.
+1. So, let's figure out the coordinate of the first bird and get it sitting on the left of the branch.
-1. To get the desired effect, we can simply space them out evenly across the branch.
+1. To get the desired effect, we can simply space the other birds out evenly across the branch.
 1. To achieve this, we'll create a variable `gap` and use that to calculate the position of the second and third birds.

-Having figured this out, we can write the code easily.
-However, we have not got good values for the `x`, `y` and `gap` variables.
+Look at the code and make sure you understand how it works.
+The abive approach is an example of a very simple *algorithm*.

 ##Challenge
 Set the variables so you have the 3 birds are roosting evenly on the branch in the same way you did before.
 After you have changed the code, be sure to press the refresh button in the Preview window.

 ![](.guides/img/var-bird-branch-3.png)

-Look at the code and make sure you understand how it works.
-This is an example of a very simple *algorithm*.

 ###DEFN
 An algorithm is a set of steps that solves a problem.
 In programming, this normally involves the following steps